wellscrosby/MRGHoloOcean/docs/usage/performance.rst

 --------------------------

 The sonar sensors can also be taxing on performance.
-There's a number of things that can be done to help improve it's performance as well.
+There's a number of things that can be done to help improve their performance as well.

 Lowering Octree Resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~